Skip to main content

 Which states have proposed legislation that would restrict practice?

 In February 2023, the Minnesota Society of CPAs (MNCPA) introduced legislation (HF 1749 and SF 1660) that could restrict practice for CPAs and public accounting firms.
-The South Carolina Association of CPAs (SCACPA) is planning to propose amendments to Title 40, Chapter 2, which regulates the practice of CPAs.
+The South Carolina Association of CPAs (SCACPA) is planning to propose amendments to Title 40, Chapter 2, that regulates the practice of CPAs.

 Further Updates